and the 'Trouble' with Point of View

 Around 400 BC, the Delphic Oracle famously said, ‘There was no one wiser than Socrates’.
 Perplexed by this pronouncement, Socrates, the great philosopher of ancient Athens, thought there were certainly many men that were wiser than him.
 However, knowing the long and incredibly accurate tradition of the Delphic Oracle, he did not just dismiss what had been said, instead, he set out to understand what it meant.

 Socrates went about finding just ‘how’, ‘why’ or ‘in what way’, what the Delphic oracle had said about him, was true.
 He traveled all around Greece, meeting and interviewing the wisest men of his time.
-Socrates would talk to them of many subjects and eventually would ask them ‘What was the purpose of life and how to attain it?’
+Socrates would talk to them of many subjects and eventually ask them ‘What was the purpose of life and how does one attain it?’

 He thought that anyone who knew the answer to this question would certainly be wiser than he was.
 After doing this ‘research’ for some time and with many famous and celebrated individuals, Socrates came to the conclusion that the oracle was right in this way . . .